 - e.
-For students starting the master programme on or after September 1 2016, the starting date is the date of enrolment in the master track.
-For students who have started before September 1 2016, the starting date of the MSc programme is the first examination date.
-For all students, the date of completion of the MSc programme is the MSc Thesis defence date. - 2.
-In special cases the Board of Examiners may decide to grant the predicate 'cum laude' to a student who does not meet the requirements referred to in section 1 if the student in question has shown exceptional skills in the degree programme in question.
+For students who started the Master's degree programme on or after 1 September 2016, the starting date is the date of enrolment in the Master's track.
+For students who have started before 1 September 2016, the starting date of the Master's degree programme is the first examination date.
+For all students, the date of completion of the Master's degree programme is the Master's thesis defence date. - 2.
+In special cases the Board of Examiners may decide to grant the predicate 'cum laude' to a student who does not meet the requirements referred to in Section 1 if the student in question has shown exceptional skills in the degree programme in question.